psthomas/psthomas.github.io/_posts/2016-12-08-presidential-election.md

 * The effect size might be smaller in Wisconsin because we might have a smaller minority population than other red states that were included in the study.
 Using the subgroup specific effects and demographic data from exit polls might be a better approach, but I can’t find a good source for that data.
 Using the effects by subgroup could also help explain the difference in turnout between Milwaukee County (`60.6%` White) and Dane County (`84.7%` White).
 * There could be a large overlap of those without a voter ID and those that were uninspired by Clinton as a candidate.
 Although an ID would have been an impediment, they might not have voted anyways.
 * Although the quoted study controlled for many possible confounders, they could be missing one that reduces the effect size.

-A few political scientists from UW-Madison announced they’re going to [study the effects of the law](http://host.madison.com/ct/news/local/education/university/uw-study-to-explore-effects-of-voter-id-law-on/article_ee400380-614d-5560-b7a5-cfee73ca0338.html), so it’ll be interesting to compare this back-of-the-envelope estimate with their numbers when they come out next summer.

-**Note:** The results of the above paper have been called into question [3] for data quality issues and some of the problems I mentioned above.
+The results of the above paper have been called into question [3] for data quality issues and some of the problems I mentioned above.
 The authors haven't formally issued a response yet, so we're in "wait and see" mode.
 This [Vox article](https://www.vox.com/identities/2017/3/15/14909764/study-voter-id-racism) makes the point that the current body of research shows pretty small effects of ID laws on turnout.
 But as far as I know, the earlier research hasn't included more stringent photo ID requirements so it's likely there isn't a single "Voter ID Effect".
 Instead, the effect probably depends on the context and specific characteristics of the law.

+A few political scientists from UW-Madison announced they’re going to [study the effects of the law](http://host.madison.com/ct/news/local/education/university/uw-study-to-explore-effects-of-voter-id-law-on/article_ee400380-614d-5560-b7a5-cfee73ca0338.html), so it’ll be interesting to compare this back-of-the-envelope estimate with their numbers when they come out next summer.  **Update:** Their study has now been completed.
+Here's a summary of the results:

+> A survey of registered voters in Dane and Milwaukee Counties who did not vote in the 2016 presidential election found that 11.2% of eligible nonvoting registrants were deterred by the Wisconsin’s voter ID law.
+This corresponds to 16,801 people in the two counties deterred from voting, and could be as high as 23,252 based on the confidence interval around the 11.2% estimate, which is between 7.8% and 15.5%.
+The survey further found that 6% of nonvoters were prevented from voting because they lacked ID or cited ID as the main reason they did not vote, which corresponds to 9,001 people, and could be as high as 14,101 based on the confidence interval of between 3.5% and 9.4%.
+Roughly 80% of registrants who were deterred from voting by the ID law, and 77% of those prevented from voting, cast ballots in the 2012 election.

+> Based on these estimates, if all of the affected registrants voted the voter ID requirement reduced turnout in the two counties by 2.24 percentage points under the main measure of effect, and by 1.2 percentage points under a conservative measure.

+So the turnout effects are smaller than in [1], but still substantial enough to flip the state, especially if you found a reasonable way to extrapolate the effects to the rest of the state.

 ## References